Animosity2/Free-disscusion-place-or-smt./README.md

 # Disscusions are the place to be not here
-The worst blooket cheats out there.
+The worst chat place ever.